FHantke/brave-browser-wiki/Crypto-Wallets.md

 After QA gives sign off in Slack on #releases

 - Run the `brave-core-ext-ethereum-remote-client-update-publish` Jenkins job.
-- Purge production go-update Fastly with: `@Fastly purge go-updater.brave.com`
+- The production updater self purges its cache every 5 - 10 minutes.